tapas4java/generator-ng-appgen/README.md

 * Build all the LESS files into one minified CSS file.
 * Uses [grunt-angular-templates](https://github.com/ericclemmons/grunt-angular-templates) to turn all your templates into Javascript.
-* Uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) to preprocess all Angular injectable methods and make them minification safe.
+* Uses [grunt-ng-annotate](https://github.com/olov/ng-annotate) to preprocess all Angular injectable methods and make them minification safe.
 Thus you don't have to use the array syntax.
 * Concatenates and minifies all Javascript into one file.
 * Replaces all appropriate script references in `index.html` with the minified CSS and JS files.
-* Minifies any images in `/img`.
+* (Optionally) Minifies any images in `/img`.
 * Minifies the `index.html`.
 * Copies any extra files necessary for a distributable build (ex.
 Font-Awesome font files, etc).